High-quality, free Gutenberg themes for WordPress

-Whether you want to run a simple website, a blog, a portfolio website or a full-fledged online store, we’ve got you covered.
+Whether you want to run a simple website, a blog, a portfolio website or a full-fledged online store, we’ve got you covered with a free Gutenberg theme that’s right for you.

 Why did we select these themes?
-Of course the professional design was key but also some other common factors:
+Of course, professional design was key but also some other common factors:

-- All of themes have overwhelmingly positive reviews on WordPress.org.
+- All of the themes have overwhelmingly positive reviews on WordPress.org.

 - All of the themes are free or freemium (those offer a paid “premium” version with additional features and support).